Lilu-guo/Panaln/README.md

 # Step III.
 Build pan-index
   1. Run the shell command: "./panaln index snp144Comm_indel.fasta".
-  2. Get the index file as: "sal.idx.256, newD.idx.256, lroot.idx.256, rroot.idx.256"
+  2. Get the index file as: "sal.idx3, newD.idx3, lroot.idx3, rroot.idx3, rankl.idx3, and U.idx3"

 # Step IV.
 Mapping processing
-  1. run the shell command: "./panaln align -n 3 <processed_fasta_Name> <fastq_Name> <aln_Name>, where processed_fasta_Name is the processed genome name, fastq_Name is the sequencing reads file name, aln_Name is the intermediate alignment file name.
+  1. run the shell command: "./panaln align <pan_index_Name> <fastq_Name> <sam_Name>, where pan_index_Name is the index has been constructed, fastq_Name is the sequencing reads file, aln_Name is the mapping result file.
-  2. run the shell command: "./panaln aln2sam <processed_fasta_Name> <aln_Name> <sam_Name>, where processed_fasta_Name is the processed genome name, aln_Name is the intermediate alignment file name, sam_Name is the mapping result file.

 # Feedback
 Please report bugs to Email: guolilu@stu.xidian.edu.cn if any questions or suggestions.
 Your feedback and test results are welcome.